Christian McCaffrey Player Prop Bets for NFL Week 12 | Carolina vs. Miami 11/28/2021

 Matchup vs. Miami

-- In his single career matchup against the Dolphins, McCaffrey had 23 rushing yards, 23.0 more yards than his over/under in Sunday's game.
+- McCaffrey's 23 rushing yards in his one career matchup against the Dolphins are 48.5 fewer yards than his over/under in Sunday's game.

-- McCaffrey ran for a touchdown in that contest against the Dolphins.
+- McCaffrey ran for a touchdown in that game against the Dolphins.

-- The Dolphins have the NFL's 13th-ranked defense against the run, allowing 108.6 yards per game.
+- Conceding 108.6 rushing yards per game, the Dolphins have the 13th-ranked run defense in the league.

-- The Dolphins have conceded nine rushing touchdowns, 11th in the NFL.
+- The Dolphins have conceded nine rushing touchdowns, 11th in the league.

 Recent Performances

-- McCaffrey put together a 59-yard rushing performance in last week's matchup with the Football Team, carrying the ball 10 times (averaging 5.9 yards per attempt).
+- In last week's matchup with the Football Team, McCaffrey racked up 59 yards on 10 carries (averaging 5.9 yards per carry).

-- McCaffrey also tacked on 60 yards on seven receptions and scored one receiving TD.
+- McCaffrey added seven catches for 60 yards and scored one receiving touchdown.

-- Over his last three outings, McCaffrey has rushed for 206 yards (68.7 per game) on 37 carries.
+- During his last three games, McCaffrey has piled up 37 carries for 206 yards (68.7 per game).

 McCaffrey's Carolina Teammates